Architect: Paul Rudolph

 Over forty years later, Rudolph’s Towers harness a futuristic approach, setting them apart from the surrounding red brick tower in the park slabs that accounted for so many postwar housing developments in New York City.
 Close up, the towers take on a new texture; that of Rudolph’s signature corduroy concrete, also used in Rudolph’s Endo Pharmaceuticals Lab in Garden City.
 The towers’ facade and surrounding walls are all clad in thousands of these precast concrete blocks, delineated by white concrete floor slabs, which gently flow around its curves and crevices.
 The extruded cylinders appear structural, but are in fact purely aesthetic.
 Unlike Lincoln Plaza Towers by Horace Ginsbern & Associates, which opened a year after Tracey Towers, or the Corinthian Apartments which opened in 1987 – both in Manhattan and market rate – Rudolph chose to keep the windows and balconies flat and rectangular, lining the building’s core between these cylinders.

-The towers almost 900 apartments have square plans, enlivened by nine elliptical engaged columns that jut out from the sides of the building and rounded turret-like corners.
+The 900 apartments in the towers have square floor plans, enlivened by nine elliptical engaged columns that jut out from the sides of the building and rounded turret-like corners.
 These elements terminate at different heights to further cement the buildings’ mechanical, techno-futurist look.
-While the entry sequences and lobby levels maintain Rudolph’s trademark complexity, the residential levels themselves are quite traditional, with central elevator cores ringed by largely rectilinear apartments that hardly register the buildings’ outward complexities by omitting the most interesting parts of the design - the curved elements - to closets and poche.
-While the buildings’ apartments may be lackluster, the towers themselves are still a great addition to the bronx skyline and one of New York’s top examples of Rudolph’s signature brand of brutalism, corduroy and all.
+While the entry sequences and lobby levels maintain Rudolph’s trademark complexity, the residential levels themselves are quite traditional, with central elevator cores ringed by largely rectilinear apartments.
+The hardly register the buildings’ outward complexities by omitting the most interesting parts of the design ––the curved elements–– with interior right angles.
+While the buildings’ apartments may be lackluster, the towers themselves are still a great addition to the Bronx skyline and one of New York’s top examples of Rudolph’s signature brand of brutalism, corduroy and all.

 Rudolph, Paul; Moholy-Nagy, Sibyl.
 The Architecture of Paul Rudolph.
 New York: Praeger, 1970. p.
 220.